gisquick/gisquick-doc/docs/installation/plugin.rst

 :menuselection:`Plugins --> Manage and Install Plugins`.

 .. important:: |imp| Currently Gisquick plugin **is not** available from QGIS Plugins Repository.
-Therefore is neccessary to register new repository, see URL bellow
+Therefore is necessary to register new repository, see URL bellow

    ::